garrandall/popular-music-data/tracks/blame-it--on-the-alcohol--glee-cast.md

 Here for the weekend (Thinking we can)

-See where we can be if we press fast forward (Ooh) Just one more round and you're down, I know it (Ooh yeah, yeah)
+See where we can be if we press fast forward (Oh
+Just one more round and you're down, I know it (Ohyeah, yeah)

 Fill another cup up